-I recently did an article on How to launch a Product successfully in a competitive market, some two weeks back.
-Even before I had put that article on paper, I knew that there had to be follow up article.
-And this one is that.
+I recently told you about How to launch a Product Successfully in a Competitive Market, some two weeks back.
+Even before I had put that thought on paper, I knew that there had to be follow up.
+That's because niche and hyper-markets work differently as you will figure out shortly.
+Therefore, what should be my niche marketing strategy is what you would wonder.
+And this one is on that.

 Then, there is a small corner where there is a quiet person sitting and servicing clients.
 This man sells food that others don’t sell, different and more sophisticated.